NASM CPT Practice Exam (2026)

 Administration

 • Test Location: Tests are administered at PSI testing locations.
-Due to COVID-19, the test is also offered online via a live remote proctor.
+The exam may also be available online via live remote proctoring.

 • Test Format: Multiple choice on a computer